-We acknowledge that across Australia and even beyond, academic developers urgently seek successful methods for decolonising curriculum and reconciling Knowledges from different cultures.
-Although Jindaola cannot under any circumstances be copied as a pre-packaged, ‘plug-and-play’ program, there are some principles and approaches that may be considered in facilitating a path towards curriculum reconciliation in other contexts.
-These considerations could include:
+We acknowledge that across Australia and even beyond, academics urgently seek successful methods for decolonising curriculum and reconciling Knowledges from different cultures.
+Although Jindaola cannot under any circumstances be copied as a pre-packaged, ‘plug-and-play’ program.

 - shifting one’s philosophical approach to differing Knowledges from a deficit to a strengths-based model